md-d-cdr-4304/budget-planner/README.md

-# Budget Planner — Kubernetes Microservices
+# Budget Planner - Kubernetes Microservices Application

 A production-ready microservices application for budget and expense management.
 Deploy it on Kubernetes with a single command set that works on both Windows and macOS.